Participate in Tinnitus Research

 Research study for people with tinnitus

-Do you or someone you know experience chronic tinnitus?
-The Bionics Institute is seeking people aged between 18 and 65 with chronic tinnitus to take part in a research study to develop an objective measure of tinnitus.
-To be eligible, participants should have tinnitus, no known neurological conditions and do not use hearing aids.
+Do you or someone you know experience tinnitus all the time?
+The Bionics Institute is seeking people aged 18 and over to take part in a research study to develop an objective measure of tinnitus.
+To be eligible, participants should experience tinnitus all the time and not currently be undergoing tinnitus treatment

 What is involved in the study?